prathamadh/VHDLLab/README.md

 8)load the vcd file on gtkwave to view the output.

-if y0u are lazy like me ;) ,here are all the copy commands
+here are all the copy commands
 ```
 docker cp 4df1950cefaf694e4da08b69f378455ac00d64838c06a6a1961de7a4c99ee31b:/pratical/2x1mux/2x1mux.vcd C:\Users\acm\Desktop\vcdcol